Jorge Polanco Player Props: Twins vs. Guardians

 - The pitching staff for the Guardians has a collective 7.4 K/9, the worst in MLB.

-- The Guardians have the 12th-ranked team ERA among all MLB pitching staffs (3.91).
+- The Guardians have the 11th-ranked team ERA across all league pitching staffs (3.88).

-- Guardians pitchers combine to surrender the 10th-fewest home runs in baseball (32 total, one per game).
+- The Guardians rank 11th in baseball in home runs allowed (34 total, one per game).

-- Allen (1-1) pitches for the Guardians to make his third start this season.
+- Quantrill (1-2) gets the starting nod for the Guardians in his seventh start of the season.
+He's put together a 4.73 ERA in 32 1/3 innings pitched, with 17 strikeouts.

-- His last time out was on Sunday against the Boston Red Sox, when the lefty threw five innings, surrendering two earned runs while giving up four hits.
+- His most recent time out was on Monday against the New York Yankees, when the righty tossed 7 1/3 innings, surrendering two earned runs while giving up six hits.

+- In six games this season, the 28-year-old has put up an ERA of 4.73, with 4.7 strikeouts per nine innings.
+Opponents are hitting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.